v-harrishe/azure-docs/articles/firewall/tutorial-firewall-deploy-portal.md

 ---
-title: 'Tutorial: Deploy & configure Azure Firewall using the Azure portal'
+title: Tutorial - Deploy & configure Azure Firewall using the Azure portal
 description: In this tutorial, you learn how to deploy and configure Azure Firewall using the Azure portal.
 services: firewall
-author: vhorne

 ms.service: firewall
 ms.topic: tutorial
+author: rockboyfor
-ms.date: 07/15/2020
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
-ms.author: victorh
+ms.author: v-yeche
 ms.custom: mvc
 #Customer intent: As an administrator new to this service, I want to control outbound network access from resources located in an Azure subnet.
 ---